- Esophagitis/Acid reflux—severe heartburn

 - Stomach pain that disappears after eating or taking antacids

-- Dizziness, drowsiness, confusion, ringing of the ears, and anxiety can occur, all of which usually disappear once the drugs are stopped.
+- Lightheadedness, drowsiness, confusion, ringing of the ears, and anxiety can occur, all of which usually disappear once the drugs are stopped.

 - Because NSAIDs interfere with blood clotting, some people who take high doses of NSAIDs bruise easily.
-If you take blood thinners (eg, aspirin, coumarin, warfarin), consult with your doctor before starting NSAIDs.
+If you take blood thinners, such as aspirin, coumarin, or warfarin, consult with your doctor before starting NSAIDs.

 - Allergic reactions to NSAIDs are not uncommon.
 Signs of a drug allergy include rapid heartbeat, rapid breathing, wheezing, fainting, hives or rash, and puffiness around the eyes.